 Q: What disability accommodations exist?

-A: Please call the Student Affairs Office, (512) 232-1140, prior to the ceremony.
-A limited number of disabled parking spaces are available along Red River Street.
-The best option for those in wheelchairs or otherwise in need of assistance is to be dropped off early in Lot 118 (enter off frontage road), and enter the Erwin Center through the Red River Street entrance.
+A: Red River will be open to cars dropping off guests in wheelchairs or otherwise in need of assistance.
+Guests can be dropped off early in Lot 118 (enter off frontage road), and enter the Erwin Center through the Red River Street entrance.
 Drivers should then proceed to Trinity Garage or Lot 80.
 Ushers will assist and direct persons to a special seating area, where they will wait for the rest of their party.
-Vehicles with handicap parking tags may find additional free parking on lot 108, 118, and parking for the usual fee at the Trinity and Brazos garages.
 Additional disability accommodation requests should be made at least five days prior to Commencement activities.
 While every effort will be made, the University may be unable to fulfill last-minute requests.
 More information regarding parking can be found on the Frank Erwin Center’s website.”

 Q: What else do I need to do to graduate?